-Mr. Hale hored there would be no exasperrating debate in the senate while this matter was being investigated by the ravy department.
-He deplored the reflections which made upon the navy department.
-Mr. Hale said the whole world deplored the great tragedy.
-He honed the senator (Mr Mason) would see the impropriety of the nosition he was taking.
+Mr. Hale honed there would be no exasnerrating debate in the senate while this matter was being investigated by the pavy denartment, He deplored the reflections which were made upon the navy denartment Mr. Hale said the whole world deployed the great tragedy.
+He honed the senstor (Mr Mason) would see the impropriety of the position he was taking.

-Mr. Mason said that he meant no reflections on Secretary Long, but an investigation by congress could not interfere with the navy department.
+Mr Mason said that he meant no reflections on Secretary Long, but an Investigation by congress could not interface with the navy denartment,

-Mr. Mason said the neonle were tired of investigation behind closed doors; that with 250 seamen lying at the bottom of Havana harbor the people of the United States wanted to know whether the ship was blown up by her enemies or from spontaneous combus-Mr. Moson sold that if it was found that the Maine disaster was result of accident the people would be better satisfied if a committee of congress should find it so and no harm would be done.
+Mr. Mason said the nearle were tired of investigation behind closed doors; that with 250 soumen lying at the bottom of Havana harbor the noonle of United States wanted to know whether the ship was blown up by her enemies or from spontaneous combus-Mr. Meson sald that if it was tlon. found that the Maine disaster was a peculis of acolstent the mean's won'd be for Scattle, from which point they go better satisfied if a committee of con-They are accompanied by a gress should find it so and no harm would be done.

-Should Be Stopped.
+should He stopped.
 CINCINNATI, Feb.
-19.-General Wm.
-Booth of the Salvation Army
+18.-General Wm.
+Booth of the Salvatian Army maid:

-"The Cuban butchery should stop.
-It should stop if need be by the intervention of the United States.
-England is not jealous of America.
-The individual Englishman would see young America prosper in peace.
-I do not think that the fur of the British lion would rise should Uncle Sam fight the Dons.
-The Cuban war should stop at any cost-and that is admitting a great deal, for as conservative an Englishman as I am."
+"The Cuban butchery should ston, It should stop if need he by the intervention of the United States, Pushand is not jeulous of America.
+The individual Englishman would see young America arouper in nonce.
+I do not think that the fue of the British Bon would rise should Uncle Sam fight the The Cuban war should stop at Dona. any cost and that is admitting great deal for as conservative an Englishman as I am."